 If You Are a Survivor of Domestic Violence

-You may have a whole range of feelings, including fear, shame, anger, shock, guilt, helplessness, distrust, self-doubt, depression.
+You may experience a whole range of feelings.
+These emotions can vary from fear, shame, anger, shock, guilt, helplessness, distrust, self-doubt, and depression.
 That’s normal.
 Allow yourself the time and space to process whatever you’re feeling.

 You may get lots of advice, suggestions, and questions from other people.
 Friends and loved ones are not always educated in domestic violence, and you may find that their attempts to be supportive are more hurtful than helpful.
 Some people may say things that sound like they are judging you, or trying to make you feel responsible for the abuse you have experienced.
 Only you know what is best for you and your situation.
-Remember that no matter what happened, no one deserves to be abused.
+Remember that no matter what happened, no one deserves abuse.
 It is not your fault.

 Have a safety plan.
-Put together a safety plan.
-Find others you can turn to for help and support: perhaps sisters or brothers, friends, neighbors, members of your church or other community group.
-Gather the basic things you will need if you decide to leave: money, documents, medications, clothing, etc. Try to make sure you have a ride and a safe place to go.
-Know your legal rights such as how to get a restraining order.
-Call CARDV’s 24-hour hotline for support and information.
+Plan ahead for emergencies.
+Find others you can turn to for help and support (safe siblings, friends, neighbors, members of your church or other community group).
+Gather the basic things you will need if you decide to leave, including money, documents, medications, clothing, etc. Try to make sure you have a ride and a safe place to go.
+Know your legal rights, such as how to get a restraining order.
+Call CARDV’s 24-hr Crisis and Support Line for support and information.

 Get help.
 You do not have to deal with this situation on your own.
-Although it is your choice whether to get help with an abusive situation, please remember that there are many community services now available to help women in your situation.
-They will respect your choices and work with you to decide what is best for your particular situation.
-Many people want violence to end.
+Although it is your choice whether to get help with an abusive situation, please remember that there are community resources, including CARDV, available to help people in your situation.
 You deserve to have support.
 You are not alone.
 You deserve to be safe.

 Are you being treated with respect?
 Remember, when one person scares, hurts, or continually puts down another person; that’s abuse—and it’s not okay.